humberry/MyVocabTrainer/README.md

 - with ( a new line starts, e.g. hints, notice, pronunciation
 - add new words with category and two keyboard layouts (Latin / Cyrillic)
 - sqlite3 database
+- Export to csv

 Todos:
-- Import from csv / Export to csv
+- Import from csv